cernanalysispreservation/cap-client/docs/index.rst

 Remove file
 -----------

-You can remove a file to an analysis only if you have at least read access to it.
+You can remove a file of an analysis only if you have at least read access to it.

 You need to specify

-    --pid  the PID of an analysis you want to set permissions.
+    --pid the PID of the analysis.

 .. code-block:: console